 According to the GRESB Reference Guide, you must report on all assets that were operational at any point in the prior reporting year that you own (not lease), even if it was bought/sold in that year.

 When in doubt, report the asset.

 This may differ from how you defined “reporting boundary” in the past.
-There’s a tendency to “turn off” assets if there’s missing data, if tenants are in a triple net lease (NNN), or if an asset was bought or sold in that year, among a host of other reasons.
-However, GRESB Reference Guide states that any asset that was operational at any point in the reporting year (2016) must be included in the reporting boundary.
+There’s a tendency to “turn off” assets if you're missing data, if tenants are in a triple net lease (NNN), or if an asset was bought or sold in that year, among a host of other reasons.
+However, GRESB Reference Guide states that any asset that was operational at any point in the reporting year must be included in the reporting boundary.
 Any deviation from this rule should be addressed in the “reporting boundary” RC 5.2 section of the survey.

 2. Get Your Property Types Right:

-18 property types in GRESB.
+There are 18 property types in GRESB.
 If your site is only one property type, this should be an easy mapping for you.
 But, if you have a site with multiple property types, you have 2 options: 1) Report the site as all one property type, or 2) Report the site as separate property types.

 If the property's main property type is 75% or more of the total property floor space, option 1 is the best choice.
 However, if the secondary property type is more than 25%, option 2 is your only choice.
 A property with more than one “majority” property type is called “mixed use” and should be broken out by each majority space.

 If you’re a Measurabl user, don’t worry – our system correctly identifies each site’s property type, which will roll-up correctly in GRESB.